 The UW is officially the first campus in the country to implement an electric bicycle mailing services fleet.
 This innovative program led by the Mailing Services team has successfully reduced greenhouse gas emissions, costs and vehicle traffic, all while making deliveries more efficient.
 A grant from the Campus Sustainability Fund in spring of 2017 provided the initial kick start to develop the program.
 The team looks forward to expanding their e-bike delivery to other locations including the UW Research buildings in South Lake Union and Husky Stadium.

-The Husky Green Awards are celebrating their ninth year of recognizing sustainability leadership at the University of Washington.
-The award ceremony will be held Friday, April 20, at 1:15 p.m. during the 2018 Earth Day celebration in Red Square.
+The Husky Green Awards celebrated their ninth year of recognizing sustainability leadership at the University of Washington.
+The 2018 award ceremony was held during the 2018 Earth Day celebration in Red Square.
 The Husky Green Awards are given annually to students, faculty and staff from the Seattle, Bothell and Tacoma campuses who show environmental leadership and dedication.
 See all the 2018 Husky Green Award recipients below, or see the full list of the 2018 nominees.